IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

       deposit w leftoverValue

-   from the :hsobj:`Plutus.Contract.Test.ContractModel.nextState` function, and verify that tests fail as expected.
+   from the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.nextState` function, and verify that tests fail as expected.

 #.
 Try removing one of the lines